Do you have a love-hate relationship with sticky-notes too?

 - testimonials I need to upload.

-This means that when I sit down to prepare my social media content I only have to go to Trello to locate the information I’ve collected.
+This means that when I sit down to prepare my social media content I only have to go to Airtable to locate the information I’ve collected.

-Sticky-notes are pricey and can become a costly line item in your chart of accounts, and I know I’ll never eradicate them completely from my life because I do believe they’re handy.
+Sticky-notes are pricey and I know I’ll never eradicate them completely from my life because I do believe they’re handy.

 But they perpetually motivate me to be disciplined about where that ‘thought’ really needs to be recorded; where is the right spot.